-What is a GC, and why would you need one?
+What is a General Contractor, and why get one?

 Planning on remodeling your home?
 Before you start, it’s a smart idea to look into hiring a general contractor.
+Below is some advice on why and how to hire a general contractor.
 A “general” contractor (also known as a builder, building contractor, remodeling contractor, etc.) enters a contract with an owner to complete a project and by doing so they are taking full responsibility to get the job done for the agreed upon price and amount of time.
-Generally, the GC purchases materials, hires the tradesmen, and brings in subcontractors to get the work done.
+Generally, the General Contractor purchases materials, hires the tradesmen, and brings in subcontractors to get the work done.
 When selecting the General Contractor for your project, it’s important that you choose carefully, as often, there is a lot at risk.

 It is important to find somebody trustworthy and that you feel comfortable working with.
+Big projects like a bathroom or kitchen remodel can greatly impact your life.
 Be prepared for things to go wrong on any construction project, and make sure you select the person who will work diligently and cooperatively with you to resolve any issues.

-Here is just a brief list of some of the tasks general contractors can take on during a project:
+Here is just a brief list of some of the tasks they can take on during a project:

 - Estimating and bidding the project